VuiMuich/leftwm_wiki/Sharing-Themes.md

 git submodule add -- https://github.com/USERNAME/NAME_OF_REPO NAME_OF_FOLDER
 ```

 5. Modify known.toml adding your theme.
-Replace USERNAME, NAME_OF_REPO, and NAME_OF_THEME
+Replace USERNAME, NAME_OF_REPO, and NAME_OF_THEME.
+Delete support_url or replace SUPPORT_URL with a link if you want to provide a support page..

 ```
 [[theme]]